SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Divine Strike

 You gain the ability to infuse your weapon strikes with divine energy.
-Once on each of your turns when you hit a creature with a weapon attack, you can cause the attack to deal an extra random 1d8 cold damage to the target.
+Once on each of your turns when you hit a creature with a weapon attack, you can cause the attack to deal an extra 1d8 cold, fire, or lightning damage to the target.
 When you reach 14th level, the extra damage increases to 2d8.

 ### Level 10